CIS 5511. Programming Techniques

 In open addressing, the hash function generates a probe sequence to tell the element where to go if the slot indicated by the hash function is already occupied by a different key.
 Such a sequence can depend on the key (such as double hashing) or follow a fixed pattern (such as linear probing and quadratic probing).
 In either way, element comparisons are necessary, as collision can happen in multiple places.
 After deletion, the released space is often marked for the following search to pass through.
 Since insertion includes search, a new key can be stored in a previously occupied space only after the searching stops at a never-occupied space somewhere down the path.
 Another strategy is lazy deletion that relocates some element in a following search.
 To make things simple, we can also only insert into an empty cell, and let the "previous-occupied" marks be cleared periodically by re-hashing all elements.

-Therefore, the average cost of the major operations of a hash table is Θ(1), though the worst-case cost is still Θ(n).
+In general, the average cost of the major operations of a hash table is considered Θ(1), though the worst-case cost is Θ(n).